 Installing and Routing the SiriusXM Satellite Radio Antenna

 In my previous post, I left the SiriusXM Satellite Radio antenna on the rear deck.
 While this works, for a more integrated solution, I decided to install it on the exterior of the car.

-The easiest place to put the antenna is on the rear passenger quarter panel (opposite the charge port), as seen above.
+In my opinion, the easiest place to put the antenna is on the rear passenger quarter panel (opposite the charge port), as seen above.
 You can easily tuck the wire under the trim, under the trunk weather stripping, and route it into the trunk.
-Once inside the trunk, there is a small hole you can feed the wire through to get it up to the Tesla SiriusXM Satellite Radio tuner.
+Once inside the trunk, there is a small hole you can feed the wire through.
+This will make it easier to route it up to the Tesla SiriusXM Satellite Radio tuner.
 If you’ve removed all of the pieces we talked about earlier, this is much easier to spot.

 You will need this antenna adapter to connect the SiriusXM Satellite Radio antenna to the tuner.
 The top left connector is for the SiriusXM antenna.

 I can confirm after several months of driving with the antenna installed on the exterior of the car that this is a much better solution.
 The reception is much better with the antenna outside of the car.
 I did test the antenna on the roof as well, but there was not a noticeable difference in reception.
 It isn’t worth trying to route the antenna anywhere else, when the rear quarter panel is such an easy install.